LISAC: Learned Coded Waveform Design for ISAC with OFDM: Introduction

 \section{Introduction}

-Integrated sensing and communications (ISAC) is attracting increasing attention \cite{isac1, tit_isac} due to its great potential in mitigating the spectrum shortage and reducing the hardware costs, paving the way for new applications and services in the upcoming 6G networks.
-Ideal ISAC waveform should balance the achieved communication capacity with the detection/estimation capacities for sensing.
+Integrated sensing and communications is attracting increasing attention \cite{isac1, hua2024integrated,hua2023joint,tit_isac} due to its great potential in mitigating the spectrum shortage and reducing the hardware costs, paving the way for new applications and services in the upcoming 6G networks \cite{meng2024cooperative}.
+ISAC offers a unified framework which enables the transmission of information bits while simultaneously estimating the parameters of interest, such as distance, velocity, and angle-of-arrival.
+Ideal ISAC waveform should balance the communication rate with the detection/estimation performance for sensing.
 Designing an effective ISAC waveform is challenging due to the conflicting requirements of sensing and communications.
-A foundational study on the trade-off between these two functions, from an information-theoretical perspective, is presented in \cite{tit_isac}, where the authors show that the sensing-optimal input, based on the Cramér-Rao lower bound (CRLB), features a constant magnitude, while the communication-optimal input follows a random Gaussian distribution, highlighting a so-called ``deterministic-random trade-off'' between sensing and communications.
-Rather than designing a new ISAC waveform from scratch, a more pragmatic approach is to employ the orthogonal frequency division multiplexing (OFDM) waveform for sensing, which has been shown to provide promising estimation precision for radar applications \cite{ofdm_radar_overview, ofdm_radar_ml}.
+A foundational study on the trade-off between these two functions from an information-theoretical perspective is presented in \cite{tit_isac}, {where the authors show that the sensing-optimal input, based on the CRLB, features a deterministic signal,} while the communication-optimal input follows a random Gaussian distribution, highlighting a so-called ``deterministic-random trade-off'' between sensing and communications.
+Rather than designing a new ISAC waveform from scratch, a more pragmatic approach that has been widely employed in the literature is to employ OFDM waveform for sensing, which has been shown to provide promising estimation precision in radar applications \cite{ofdm_radar_overview, ofdm_radar_ml, bian2024sparseregressioncodesintegrated}.
 A potential solution to the deterministic-random trade-off in OFDM-based ISAC is to use PSK modulation \cite{ofdm_radar}, but this limits the communication rate.
 The superiority of OFDM among communication-centric ISAC waveforms is shown in \cite{liu2024ofdmachieveslowestranging} for both PSK and QAM symbols by studying the ranging performance assuming random information symbols. {The authors in \cite{isac_waveform_design} propose outlier mean square error (MSE) and outlier probability (OP) as the sensing metrics accounting for OFDM's resolution limits}.
 However, \cite{isac_waveform_design} optimizes the OP metric under an asymptotic channel capacity constraint.
-Instead of focusing on a uniform distribution, probabilistic constellation shaping is considered in \cite{du2023reshapingisactradeoffofdm} to balance the sensing performance with the channel capacity.
+Instead of focusing on a uniform distribution, probabilistic constellation shaping is considered in \cite{du2023reshapingisactradeoffofdm} to balance sensing performance with channel capacity.